hr080100/MADS643-Week2/README.md

 3. [Population by Counties](data_files/county_pop.xlsx) dataset ([Source](https://www2.census.gov/programs-surveys/popest/tables/2020-2023/counties/totals/co-est2023-pop.xlsx))
 4. [US States Abbreviations and Full Forms](data_files/us_states.csv) dataset (Generated Manually)

 These were obtained by scrapping data off of the web.
-The code for the scrapping (using BeautifulSoup in python) is not included in this repository as it is not relevant to the task of this week's assignment.
+The code for the scrapping (using BeautifulSoup in Python) is not included in this repository as it is not relevant to the task of this week's assignment.

-To know more about these file contents please go in the data_files folder and see the README.md file there.
+To know more about these file contents please go to the [data_files](data_files/.) folder and see the README.md file there.

 ## File Descriptions
 ### [main.py](main.py)